 Learn more: Can I tag a writer or Substack publication in a post?

-Host your own Letter exchange
+Host a Letter exchange

 The most strategic approach for growing your publication is to work with other writers, podcasters, and publishers who have some audience overlap; for example, someone who writes on the same topic but has a different angle from your work, and thus a slightly different audience.
 One way to pitch a guest post with another writer is to suggest a letter exchange about a topic that intrigues you both.